Skip to Content

 In these cases, being in actual possession of the substance means the person physically possessed it.
 This could mean having the substance in a pocket or having it in his or her hand, for example.
 Constructive possession, however, is a little trickier.

 Being in constructive possession of an illegal narcotic means a person had the illegal substance in such close proximity that it is considered to be under that person’s dominion or control.
-This often is applied when a substance is located under the seat of a car or in a person’s belongings where he or she has control.
+This is often applied when a substance is located under the seat of a car or in a person’s belongings, where he or she has control.

 Some controlled substances that could lead to possession charges include: